Enalind/PizzaOrder/README.md

 This is my hobby project to create a pizza website with **Nextjs, Turborepo and Firebase**.
-I will try different integrations later down the line, **Stripe** for example
+I will try different integrations later down the line, **Stripe** for example.